JanssenProject/jans/docs/README.md

 ```

-To Add a new script, choose option 2 and fill each property:
+To add a new script, choose option 2 and fill each property:

 `dn, inum, display name, valid script`
 ```